 The United States has always demonstrated its fierce independence by going in directions that other nations might find unusual or even downright odd.
-One need only read the latest headline about, or tweet written by, its president, Donald Trump, to have proof of that.

 But if it has sometimes proven unpredictable or even curious in its national policies or direction, it has also shown itself a leader in many aspects of the military.
 Its Navy, in particular, must be granted credit for its advanced and unique approach to ship design and building.